Don’t put your health on hold.

 - Decreasing in-person patient visits by offering virtual visits.

-- Reducing patients in common areas like waiting rooms to follow social distancing advice.
+- Reducing patients in common areas like waiting rooms to follow physical distancing advice.

 - Following provincially-recommended cleaning protocols to increase disinfection of common areas and exam rooms.

-Whether it’s monitoring a chronic condition like diabetes or heart disease, seeking care for depression, physical aches and pains, sexual and reproductive health, or other illnesses, your doctor will help determine whether you should seek care now, or if it’s better to wait.
+Whether it’s monitoring a chronic condition like diabetes or heart disease, seeking care for depression, aches and pains, sexual reproductive health, or other concerns, your doctor will help determine whether you should seek care now, or if it’s better to wait.